Public Art Community Investment Plan

 Image: Our Town, Bryce McCloud

-Metro Arts is unveiling draft recommendations for a comprehensive plan that positions public art as a community investment tool for neighborhood transformation, creative workforce development and equitable practices throughout the city.
+Metro Arts has unveiled a comprehensive plan that positions public art as a community investment tool for neighborhood transformation, creative workforce development and equitable practices throughout the city.

-The DRAFT Executive Summary and full Plan can be downloaded from the links below.
+The Executive Summary and full Plan can be downloaded from the links below.

 Background on the Public Art Community Investment Plan and Process